 Gillette's tactic of getting their customers involved proved to be successful in the moment and long-term.
-Discussions, like the one Forsey had with males in her life, were happening nationwide; In fact, my university class had one about the campaign.
-This integrated campaign, boosted by real accounts, was proven to be not only successful, but valuable.
+Discussions, like the one Forsey had with men in her life, were happening nationwide.
+In fact, my university class had one about the campaign.
+This integrated campaign, boosted by real accounts, was proven to be not only successful but valuable.

 Channels: Website, Instagram

 Outdoor activity is at the core of REI's products.
 REI sells camping essentials, such as tents, clothes, and insulated containers.
-In 2020, REI partnered with several groups in Washington state that aim to preserve wildlife and nature, making it the favorite campaign of service blog manager, Clint Fontanella.
+In 2020, REI partnered with several groups in Washington state that aim to preserve wildlife and nature, making it the favorite campaign of HubSpot marketing manager, Clint Fontanella.

 Outdoor Alliance, The Outdoor Industry Association, and national parks came together for the #RecreateResponsibly campaign.
 The point of which was to educate the public about how to stay safe when venturing outdoors, with the main content player being graphics similar to the one below: